 In May 2014 Thetis was launched.
 I took several excursions in Samos and nearby islands with family and friends.
 I also sailed her from Samos to Kea (Tzia), visiting cruising relatives and friends.
 In Leros, in August, friends joined me for a week of cruising.
 The details of theses trips are described in the 2014 Log.

 2015 was an unusual year.
 Because of family related commitments I was not even sure if we will be able to come to the boat.
 So, in March I extended Thetis’ lay out contract for another year.
-But in August I was finally able to come to my albeit without my wife Alice.
+But in August I was finally able to come to Greece albeit without my wife Alice.
 I basically took the boat to Samos and back to Leros, managing two excursions in Samos and some stops along the Samos-Leros route.
 The details of theses trips are described in the 2015 Log.